vmware-archive/kube-prod-runtime/docs/migration-guides/prometheus-migration.md

 The following prerequisites should be met before starting with the migration process:

 * You have a healthy Kubernetes cluster running.
-* You have a Prometheus deployment that *matches the BKPR Prometheus version*, which can be obtained [here](https://github.com/bitnami/kube-prod-runtime#release-compatibility).
+* You have a Prometheus deployment that *matches the BKPR Prometheus version*, which can be obtained from [the BKPR release compatibility table](https://github.com/bitnami/kube-prod-runtime#release-compatibility).

 This article will not cover the upgrade process of Prometheus itself.
 If you need to update your Prometheus deployment, check the [Prometheus docs](https://prometheus.io/docs/prometheus/latest/migration/)